UCL/rsd-cppcourse/session4/25input.md

 We have defined a test scaffold, and a basic parser class for you to fill in.
 There's no need to write the boiler-plate yourself this time.

-The tag for the scaffold code is .
+The tag for the [scaffold](https://github.com/UCL/rsd-cppcourse-example/compare/e541d01...v3.2) is [`v3.2`](https://github.com/UCL/rsd-cppcourse-example/blob/v3.2/reactor/)

 The next few slides will introduce some concepts you'll want to use in completing this task.